SFNet: Faster and Accurate Semantic Segmentation via Semantic Flow: Related Work

-\textbf{Fast Semantic Segmentation.} Fast (Real-time) semantic segmentation algorithms attract attention when demanding practical applications need fast inference and response.
+\textbf{Fast Semantic Segmentation.} Fast (Real-time) semantic segmentation algorithms attract attention when demanding practical applications that need fast inference and response.
 Several works are designed for this setting.
 ICNet~\cite{ICnet} uses multiscale images as input and a cascade network to be more efficient.
 DFANet~\cite{dfanet} utilizes a light-weight backbone to speed up its network and proposes a cross-level feature aggregation to boost accuracy, while SwiftNet~\cite{swiftnet} uses lateral connections as the cost-effective solution to restore the prediction resolution while maintaining the speed.
-ICNet~\cite{ICnet} reduces the high resolution features into different scales to speed up the inference time.
+ICNet~\cite{ICnet} reduces the high-resolution features into different scales to speed up the inference time.
 ESPNets~\cite{ESPNet,ESPNetv2} save computation by decomposing standard convolution into point-wise convolution and spatial pyramid of atrous convolutions.
 BiSeNets~\cite{bisenet,yu2021bisenetv2} introduce spatial path and semantic path to reduce computation.
 Recently, several methods~\cite{fast_cell_search_seg,custom_search_seg,DF-seg-net} use AutoML techniques to search efficient architectures for scene parsing.
-Moreover, there are several works~\cite{STDCNet,si2019real} using multi-branch architecture to improve the real time segmentation results.
-However, all of these works results poor segmentation results compared with those general methods on multiple benchmarks such as Cityscapes~\cite{Cityscapes} and Mapillary~\cite{mapillary}.
-Our previous work SFNet~\cite{SFnet} achieves high accuracy via learning semantic flow between multiscale features while running in real time.
+Moreover, there are several works~\cite{STDCNet,si2019real} using multi-branch architecture to improve the real-time segmentation results.
+However, these works result in poor segmentation results compared with those general methods on multiple benchmarks such as Cityscapes~\cite{Cityscapes} and Mapillary~\cite{mapillary}.
+Our previous work SFNet~\cite{SFnet} achieves high accuracy via learning semantic flow between multiscale features while running in real-time.
 However, its inference speed is still limited since more features are involved.
-Moreover, the capacity of multiscale features is also not well explored via stronger data augmentation and pre-training.
-Thus, simultaneous achievement of high speed and high accuracy is still challenging and of great importance for the real-time application purpose.
+Moreover, the capacity of multiscale features needs to be better explored via stronger data augmentation and pre-training.
+Thus, simultaneous achievement of high speed and high accuracy is still challenging and of great importance for real-time application purposes.